 At nine years old, I was learning if I kept my eyes wide open and blinked as fast as I could, tears dried up more quickly.

 “They’re f-fine.
 You made lots of holes.”

 I noticed mom kept her face straight ahead as she answered.
 Were her eyes wide open too?
-As heaviness settled over me at what was to come, I looked back down at the box.
+As heaviness settled over me at what was to come, I adjusted my grip on the box.
 Liquid immediately pooled in the corner of my eyes.

 Wiggly bodies shook the cardboard in my hands and I couldn’t help myself.
-Lifting the lid, I lovingly took in six sets of beady brown eyes, copious whiskers arching out from pointed noses and fur ranging from white to black with splashes of tan and caramel.
+Lifting the lid, I drank in six sets of beady brown eyes, copious whiskers arching out from pointed noses and fur ranging from white to black with splashes of tan and caramel.

 Six hamsters, barely two months old.
 We were headed to a pet store in a nearby town because we simply couldn’t keep ten hamsters.
 I understood the logic of what we were doing even as my sensitive heart throbbed at having to give them up.

 Our parents allowed us to keep two of the baby hamsters, as well as their parents.
 We were giving the remaining six to a pet store to be sold to someone else.

 Someone who might not love them as much as I did.
 Might not take care of them as well as we did.

 I lifted my wide-eyed gaze, taking in the green and brown New England woods as I blinked rapidly.